objy-org/objy-catalog/README.md

-# SPOO Mappers
+# OBJY Catalog

 A collection of adapters for using the right technologies for specific use cases and building domain specific object families.

 ## Getting Started

-SPOO Mappers are written in JavaScript and can be installed along with the SPOO Framework.
+OBJY Mappers are written in JavaScript and can be installed along with the OBJY Framework.
 They are used to define custom Object Families with the fitting technologies underneath.

 There are three types of mappers: Persistence, Processing and Observation.